tgirke/tgirke.github.io/notes.md

 ## Code chunks and syntax highlighting

+More detailed information on this topic can be found here:

 * [Improve cody highligthing in Jekyll pages](http://demisx.github.io/jekyll/2014/01/13/improve-code-highlighting-in-jekyll.html){:target="_blank"}

 To create code boxes, use the code tags with syntax highlighting for your programming